 Vidaurri is a graduate of Southwest High School in San Antonio.
 She had the opportunity to play two of her four years with Olympian Destinee Hooker, who also attended Southwest.

 She is currently pursuing a bachelor's degree in communication disorders at OLLU, and she plans to continue with her master's degree, as well.

-Norma Fraga begins her first year as a graduate assistant coach with the Saints.
+Norma Fraga is in her second year as a graduate assistant coach with the Saints.

 She joined the team as a player in 2009, and played four years as a defensive.
 In the fall of 2012, she received a Bachelor of Business Administration in Accounting in May 2013.
 Fraga is currently pursuing her MBA at OLLU.